JasonD00/Organic-factory/README.md

 This project is a meta-factory based idea using the CLI.
-In this system factories produce outputs based on resource input and internal genetic configurations.
+In this system, factories produce outputs based on resource input and internal genetic configurations.
 These factories evolve over time through 3 main processes:

 - Evaluation